ARTICLE I. Name

 ARTICLE X. Amendment of Bylaws

-- Amendments to the Bylaws must be proposed by the Board of Trustees or by petition signed by no fewer than three members of the Corporation.
-Such proposed amendments must be filed with the Secretary 30 days before any meeting and a notice setting forth the wording of the proposed amendment shall be sent by the
+- Amendments or changes to the Bylaws shall be proposed by the Board of Trustees or by petition signed by no fewer than ten percent (10%) of members of the Corporation.
+The number of members shall be based total members at the start of the Corporation’s current fiscal year.

-- Amendments to these Bylaws shall be submitted for approval to the American Association of Law Libraries committee on Bylaws.
+- Amendments of the bylaws shall be submitted to the American Association of Law Libraries bylaws committee by the secretary after approval by members.

 ARTICLE XI.
 Anti-Discrimination